skilesare/immortality/a_new_constitution/article-vii---commentary.md

 ---

 The right of individual citizens to enter into commerce without state intervention or over regulation.
 In order to take advantage of this right, one must forfeit any form of limited liability.
+This amendment enables a guy who wants to give another citizen a ride across town and charge him $5 for the privilege the right to do so without regulation as long as the driver waives all limited liability.